vinitha53/vinitha53/README.md

 # 👋 Hi, I'm Vini!

 Welcome to my GitHub profile!
-I'm a **Data Science and AI Developer** with a passion for creating innovative solutions.
+I'm a **Data Scientist , AI Developer & ML Specialist** with a passion for creating innovative solutions.
 Here's a little about me:

 ---